Delft University of Technology: Student life

 Student life at TU Delft is organized around numerous student societies and corporations.
 They can be generally categorized into professional societies, social societies and sport societies.
 More than half of TU Delft students belong to an officially recognized society.

 There are two student parties at TU Delft: ORAS (Organisatie Rationele Studenten) and Lijst Bèta (successor of AAG).
-AAG (Afdeling Actie Groepen) started as an action group of students in the 1960s, willing to have more impact on the quality of education at then Polytechnic Institute Delft.
+AAG (Afdeling Actie Groepen) started as an action group of students in the 1960s, willing to have more impact on the quality of education at the then Polytechnic Institute Delft.
 ORAS became active in the early 1970s as a counterbalance to AAG.
 After already taking a break from the yearly elections in 2008, AAG did not participate anymore in the elections of 2010 due to disappointing results.
 In 2011, a new party was established, Lijst Bèta, that got 2 out of the 10 seats in the student counsil.
 Since then, Lijst Bèta and ORAS compete each year for seats in TU Delft's Students Council (Studenten Raad).
 Further, all student organizations of TU Delft are associated with The Council of Student Societies Delft VeRa (De VerenigingsRaad) and The Society for Study and Student Matters Delft VSSD (Vereniging voor Studie- en Studentenbelangen Delft).

 Apart from bachelor and master student organizations, PhD students of TU Delft have their own organization called Promood (PhD Students Discussion Group Delft) (Promovendi Overleg Delft), which represents TU Delft PhD students at the university.
 It is also a member of Dutch PhD Students Network (Promovendi Netwerk Nederland).

 Each faculty of TU Delft has its own set of professional student organizations.
 Numerous societies are present at the university, many of them with rich traditions, customs and history.
 For example, aerospace engineering department hosts Foundation for Students in Airplane Development, Manufacturing and Management (Stichting Studenten Vliegtuigontwikkeling, -bouw en -beheer), while civil engineering department Society for Practical Studies.
 International professional student organizations are also present at TU Delft, including European Association of Aerospace Students.

 Apart from professional student societies, students organize themselves only for the purpose of enriching their social life.
 Many of the societies have sectarian roots, like a Catholic Wolbodo Student Society, Katholieke Studentenvereniging Sanctus Virgilius Delft, that during the course of the years lost the religious affiliations and accepts students from any denomination.
 Besides societies which have their roots in religion, there are also general (with no religious bonds) societies.
 One of these is Sint Jansbrug.
 These societies accept anyone who studies at the TU Delft or any other higher education facility in the Delft area.
 Also organization that has its roots in Rover Scout movement Delftsche Zwervers (at the same time the oldest student scouting group in the world) is present or local branch of the European AEGEE.

 Student sports are organized around clubs, that focus mostly on single discipline.
 Those include rowing society D.S.R.V.
 Laga and rowing club Proteus-Eretes (both with many Olympic medals won by the members of the club) or American football club Delft Dragons.